OMM · Cranial

 Lateral Strain

-The sphenoid and occiput shift laterally in opposite directions.
-This is a shear force: one bone goes left while the other goes right.
+The sphenoid and occiput translate laterally in opposite directions around two parallel vertical axes.
+This is a shear: one bone slides left while the other slides right.

-Naming: Named for the direction the sphenoid shifts.
-If the sphenoid goes left, it is a left lateral strain.
+Naming: Named for the side the sphenoid (basisphenoid) translates toward relative to the basiocciput.
+If the sphenoid shifts left, it is a left lateral strain.
+Read the SPHENOID direction, never the occiput.

-Mechanism: Think of a lateral blow to the head.
+Mechanism: Most commonly from birth trauma, also a lateral blow to the head.
 The sphenoid and occiput slide past each other like tectonic plates.

 Classification: Non-physiologic.
 Requires trauma.